Bitcoin-Factory/ML-Test-Client/README.md

 ## Introduction

+### What is this?

+This Test Client App is to be used to crowd-test machine learning models with the goal of finding the best combination of parameters / data that produces the best possible forecasts.

 ### Why do we need this?

 When working with Machine Learning models, soon you realize that even though they could work to make financial forecasts, you need to set a whole array of parameters that not only define the architecture of the model, but also the shape of the data and may other things.
 For each of these parameters, there is a valid range of values that could work, but only in combination with other parameters which also have their own valid ranges.